pagkly/Zed/Investopedia3/Loan Committee.md

 ## Collecting on a Loan

 A loan committee also determines which collection action should be taken on past-due loans.
-Depending on the policy of the lending institution, once a borrower has missed their due date, the committee can either immediately charge a late fee or allow the borrower to enter a grace period.
+Depending on the policy of the lending institution, once a borrower has missed their due date, the committee can either immediately charge a late fee or allow the borrower to enter a [[Investopedia/Investopedia5/A Closer Look at Grace Periods|grace period]].

 To bring the account up to good standing, the borrower must make the required [[minimum monthly payments]](https://www.investopedia.com/terms/m/minimum-monthly-payment.asp), including any late fees.
 Individuals or businesses that are 30 days behind schedule on loan payments will usually find that the [[delinquent]](https://www.investopedia.com/terms/d/delinquent.asp) account has affected their credit report.